Lachlan-Mayne/english-notes/pete r/English.md

 - Truman still has feelings for Sylvia when he sees her at the dance
 - Crew trying to force there to be minimal romantic connection between Truman and others by removing her from the dance
 - Sylvia is forced to make Truman do something spontaneous with her as otherwise it's too easy to remove her from the show, and thus removing all possibility of a connection with him
-- Sarcasm with Sylvia to
+- Sarcasm with Sylvia to show interest
+- Love triangle between Sylvia, Meryl, and Truman
+-